‘A young woman, found this morning in Central Park…’ I begin, raising my badge as we approach the nurse bank.

 'This is complete bullsh...'

 'Cap, she's a rape victim who probably thought she was being assaulted again.
 Her actions were reflexive at best.'
-The room knows Elliott is right.
+The room knows Elliot is right.
 However, when an overworked, underpaid member of the emergency services has had enough abuse and decides to take a stand, the NYPD has to take note.
 No matter how unfortunate that the stand is against a victim of a heinous crime.

 My anger is not dissipating.
 I'm realising that these feelings aren't normal.
 Other victims have gotten under my skin but I know my reaction to Alex is different.
 I'm caring too much about this victim.
 I feel physically sick that this is not the only emotion fuelling my anger.
 Whenever I'm in Alex's presence, I feel a twinge in my heart and as disturbingly, between my legs.
 When Alex tore into El, I felt the pulses of liquid heat forming in my abdomen, the shivers of excitement rippling through my body as every nerve ending surged towards my groin.
 Right now, I feel my urges growing as I sit at my desk, thanking fates that I've worn black pants.
 I've never lusted after a rape victim before.
 You are sick, I tell myself.
 But those cloudy blue eyes...

 The fact I'm not 'out' only complicates the situation as I know I should inform Cragen.
 I trust Don Cragen, like an uncle, so know my orientation wouldn't go further.
-I know I will be taken off the case if I tell him.
+I know I'll be taken off the case if I tell him.
 This is what will truly cause questions to be asked.

 When Alex spoke of the harassment she has experienced, I recognise it.
 This harassment is part sexual, part homophobic.
 Some men can't handle a beautiful woman being out of their reach.
 How dare she be unobtainable?!
 How dare she be untouchable, unfuckable?!
 I've seen it in the NYPD, seen many men and woman ridiculed due to their orientation to the detriment of their health and eventually their careers.
 Homophobia is rife, even in this special victim's precinct.
 The number of slurs I've heard during my daily duties make my insides knot and my feelings of cowardly guilt at not being myself fade but never entirely disappear.
 I bite my lip as I lean forward in my chair, flicking through paperwork to distract myself.